-For the academic year starting July 1, 2021, musculoskeletal imaging and intervention (MSK) section of the VCU Department of Radiology will be participating in the National Resident Matching Program (NRMP) Fellowship Match Program.
+For the academic year starting July 1, 2021, the VCU Department of Radiology musculoskeletal imaging and intervention (MSK) section will be participating in the National Resident Matching Program (NRMP) Fellowship Match Program.
 As per match rules, only applicants also participating in the Match Program will be considered.

-The musculoskeletal imaging and intervention fellowship emphasizes all aspects and modalities related musculoskeletal diagnostic imaging and imaging-guided intervention.
-We have a diverse spectrum of pathology, and many strong clinical departments.
-We are particularly active within orthopaedics, sports medicine, orthopaedic oncology, joint replacement, orthopaedic spine, and hand/wrist/elbow sections.
-Rheumatology, medical oncology, endocrinology, infectious disease, neurosurgery and transplant surgery are also particularly active, clinically and academically.
+The musculoskeletal imaging and intervention fellowship emphasizes all aspects and modalities related to musculoskeletal diagnostic imaging and imaging-guided intervention.
+We have a diverse spectrum of pathology and many strong clinical departments.
+We are active within orthopaedics, sports medicine, orthopaedic oncology, joint replacement, orthopaedic spine and hand/wrist/elbow sections.
+Rheumatology, medical oncology, endocrinology, infectious disease, neurosurgery and transplant surgery are also clinically and academically active.

 There are numerous educational and academic opportunities for fellows and residents, including monthly interdisciplinary and sectional conferences.
-Fellows are also encouraged to participate in resident and medical student conferences, and a single formal research project is strongly encouraged.
+Fellows are advised to participate in resident and medical student conferences, and a single formal research project is strongly encouraged.
 Fellows who engage in formal research are provided academic and meeting time.

 Thoracic Imaging Fellowship

 The thoracic imaging fellowship program provides advanced training in all aspects of cardiopulmonary imaging.
-Our fellows are actively involved in clinical thoracic imaging under the supervision of the program director and the thoracic imaging faculty, and are exposed to a wide spectrum of pathologic processes, diseases and disorders affecting the cardiopulmonary system and mediastinum.
+Our fellows are actively involved in clinical thoracic imaging under the supervision of the program director and the thoracic imaging faculty.
+Fellows are exposed to a wide spectrum of pathologic processes, diseases and disorders affecting the cardiopulmonary system and mediastinum.

 Women's Imaging Fellowship

 There is a large volume and a diverse spectrum of diseases related to women seen at the institution with strong clinical departments, including Obstetrics and Gynecology (OB/GYN), surgical oncology, GYN oncology, radiation oncology, surgery, internal medicine and pathology.
-There is a National Cancer Institute (NCI) designated cancer center, Massey Cancer Center, with a breast health group dedicated to integrated and expedited care of breast cancer patients, and a women’s health group, focused on women’s health issues of all kinds.
+There is a National Cancer Institute (NCI) designated cancer center, Massey Cancer Center featuring a breast health group dedicated to integrated and expedited care of breast cancer patients.
+There is also a women’s health group focused on women’s health issues of all kinds.
 There are state-of-the art CT and MR scanners throughout the department and a large number of abdominal MRs and CTs are performed daily.